Why Public Intoxication is Not a Laughing Matter

 How Will a Philadelphia Criminal Attorney Help You?

 It is a lawyer’s duty to defend your rights and make sure the prosecution proves the elements of the offense.
 It is the job of the prosecutor to prove you are guilty and the defense must disprove their evidence.
-Our renowned, experienced lawyers at The Law Offices of Michael T. Van Der Deen are dedicated to planning and executing a successful defense.
+Our renowned, experienced lawyers at van der Veen, O’Neill, Hartshorn, and Levin are dedicated to planning and executing a successful defense.
 Consult our Philadelphia area criminal defense attorneys, who will use all our resources to give you the best defense and maintain your reputation.